-In NL influenza vaccine is available to all residents.
-Anyone who wants protection from influenza should consider getting immunized, especially:
+In NL, the influenza vaccine is available to all residents.
+Anyone 6 months of age and older who wants protection from influenza should consider getting immunized, especially:

-- People with chronic conditions requiring regular medical care - Residents of nursing homes and other chronic care facilities - All persons age 60 years and over and children age 6-59 months - Pregnant women-particularly those in the 3rd trimester - Health care workers - Household contacts of people at high risk of influenza complications - People who provide essential community services
+- All individuals age 60 years and over and children age 6 months and older. - Individuals with chronic conditions requiring regular medical care. - Residents of nursing homes and other chronic care facilities. - Pregnant women, particularly those in the 3rd trimester. - Healthcare workers. - Household contacts of individuals at high risk of influenza complications. - Individuals who provide essential community services.